YOUR QUICK HUB

 Recharging the battery

-Recharging the battery of an electric vehicle is as simple as refueling a petrol- or diesel-powered car – it just takes longer.
+Recharging an electric car battery is as simple as refueling a petrol- or diesel-powered car – it just takes longer.

 You can recharge an electric car by plugging it into a conventional household power socket, though for the quickest times it’s possible to install special fast-chargers in your garage.

-There’s also a growing network of charging stations, though the infrastructure is still in its infancy – especially in Australia.
+There’s also a growing network of charging stations for replenishing electric car battery life, though the infrastructure is still in its infancy – especially in Australia.

 Going the distance